 Titled the “freedom barrel,” it has been marinating since 1942.
 It’s only meant to be opened under one circumstance (independence), at which time the rum therein is meant to be given to the local people of Bayamon for free to celebrate.

 Ready to take your experience to another level?
-Sign up for rum tasting!
+Sign up for rum tasting or a mixology tour!

 The experience is reserved for small groups and includes a tour of the facility and private session where you can try each of the brand’s rums with a tasting guide facilitating the process.

 You can fully appreciate the distinction in rum that is aged longer when you can compare and sample back to back.
-This would be a great gift for rum enthusiasts, and you even get to sample the 5-star rum!
+This would be a great gift for rum enthusiasts.

 In short, Hacienda Santa Anna is worth a visit if you’re in the area.
 Learn about Bayamon’s history, the rum distilling process and the man who once upon a time distributed spirits to all.